mercury-protocol/mcy-sgx-gramine/pytorch/README.md

     shuffle=True
   )
   ```
-  then the factory instantiation should look like this, taking all args and kwargs that would create the data loader, except data path:
+  then the factory instantiation should look like this, taking all args and kwargs that would create the data loader:
   ```
   from required_utils import DataLoaderFactory